 - 2 teaspoons vanilla extract

-Grind 3/4 cup gluten-free oats in coffee grinder or blender.
-In a small bowl combine the ground oats with cornstarch, cinnamon, baking powder, salt and chia seeds.
+- In a small bowl combine the ground oats with cornstarch, cinnamon, baking powder, salt, and chia seeds.
 Set aside.

-Drop dough by heaping tablespoons onto prepared cookie sheets.
-It will be a little sticky but no worries.
+- Drop dough by heaping tablespoons onto prepared cookie sheets.
+The dough will be a little sticky.
 Do not flatten just leave in mounds.

-Bake in oven 18 minutes then remove to wire rack to cool for 2-3 minutes.
-Carefully, using metal spatula, remove from cookie sheets and place on wire racks to cool completely.
-They will get crisper as they cool.
+- Cool on cookie sheets for 2-3 minutes then carefully, using a metal spatula, lift off and place on wire racks.
+Let cool completely.
+Note: They will get crisper as they cool.